• Skip to primary navigation

 9. A Call to Shop Small by Privy

-If you’re seeing less online store traffic than normal, you’re not the only one.
-Many shoppers have cut down their online shopping due to the financial strains that have come with this virus.
+If you see less online store traffic than normal, you’re not the only one.
+Many shoppers have cut down their online shopping due to the financial strains of this virus.

 10. OpenWeStand by GoDaddy